Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Results

-The real data exhibit expected biological patterns: mild atrophy during normal aging with moderate ventricular expansion, contrasting with sharper decline in AD, particularly in limbic regions (hippocampus and amygdala) alongside pronounced ventricular enlargement.
+The real data show expected biological patterns: mild atrophy and moderate ventricular expansion during normal aging, versus sharper AD-related decline, especially in limbic regions (hippocampus and amygdala), with pronounced ventricular enlargement.
 AG-LDM approximates these signatures more closely than BrLP, aligning with the directionality of progression and preserving the relative ordering of effect sizes across ROIs (e.g., showing greater sensitivity in the hippocampus compared to the thalamus).
-For instance, under the counterfactual AD condition, AG-LDM correctly predictes hippocampus atrophy ($-7.3 \pm 5.0\%$), whereas BrLP erroneously predictes growth ($+8.1 \pm 5.4\%$).
-Similarly, for the \textbf{lateral ventricles}, while real AD subjects and AG-LDM's counterfactual prediction shows massive expansion ($+62.0 \pm 26.1\%$ and $+34.8 \pm 17.1\%$), BrLP predicts shrinkage ($-12.1 \pm 5.4\%$).
-Furthermore, AG-LDM successfully differentiates disease severity (e.g., hippocampus atrophy increases from $-5.2\%$ in natural aging to $-7.3\%$ in counterfactual AD), whereas BrLP produces nearly identical erroneous trajectories across conditions.
+For instance, under the counterfactual AD condition, AG-LDM correctly predicts hippocampal atrophy ($-7.3 \pm 5.0\%$), whereas BrLP erroneously predicts growth ($+8.1 \pm 5.4\%$).
+Similarly, for the \textbf{lateral ventricles}, while real AD subjects and AG-LDM's counterfactual predictions show massive expansion ($+62.0 \pm 26.1\%$ and $+34.8 \pm 17.1\%$), BrLP predicts shrinkage ($-12.1 \pm 5.4\%$).
+Furthermore, AG-LDM successfully differentiates disease severity (e.g., hippocampal atrophy increases from $-5.2\%$ in natural aging to $-7.3\%$ in counterfactual AD), whereas BrLP produces nearly identical erroneous trajectories across conditions.

 These results suggest that the conditioning mechanism in AG-LDM effectively steers synthesis along biologically plausible trajectories.
-The improved alignment between AG-LDM’s counterfactual simulations and observed longitudinal trends supports its potential utility for simulation and hypothesis testing in studies of brain aging and neurodegeneration.
+The improved alignment between AG-LDM's counterfactual simulations and observed longitudinal trends supports its potential utility for simulation and hypothesis testing in studies of brain aging and neurodegeneration.